masc-ucsc/docs/docs/pyrope/05b-statements.md

 ### Defer writes

-The `::[defer]` can also be applied to writes to delay the update to the end of the cycle while reads use the current value.
+The `.[defer]` can also be applied to writes to delay the update to the end of the cycle while reads use the current value.
 If there are many defers to the same variable, they are ordered in program order.
 Defer writes only make sense if there is a register or array because `mut` and `const` variables restart